 Featured Presenter: Curtis Chandler

-Curtis Chandler is an Education Specialist working with ESSDACK to improve the instructional capacity of schools.
-He has worked with school districts around the nation to improve student learning through the use of instructional technology, problem-based learning, Language Arts instruction, and implementation of College and Career Readiness standards.
+Curtis Chandler, Ph.D., is an education specialist, staff developer, researcher, and keynote speaker working with ESSDACK to improve the instructional capacity of schools.
+He has worked with the Center for Teacher Quality, the Council of Chief State School Officers, the Mid-American Association for Computers in Education, and with school districts around the nation to improve student learning through the use of instructional technology, problem-based learning, Language Arts instruction, and implementation of College and Career Readiness standards.
 Curtis was named the Kansas State Teacher of the Year in 2011 and is also an inductee into the Mid-America Educator Hall of Fame.
-He is finishing up his PhD at Kansas State University.
-Above all, he enjoys spending time with his wife and favorite 'students' – his four boys ranging in age from four to twelve years of age.
+Above all, he enjoys spending time with his wife and favorite “students” – his four young sons.